jaayperez/softkey-test/README.md

-# node-js-getting-started
+# KeySoft

-A barebones Node.js app using [Express 4](http://expressjs.com/).
+A secure, random password generator app using Node.js and [Express 4](http://expressjs.com/).

 This application supports the [Getting Started on Heroku with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out.